Online Metal Glossary

 A part, portion, or piece taken for purposes of inspection or test as representative of the whole.

-see "Bar, Saw-Plate."
+See "Bar, Saw-Plate."

 Mechanical removal of the surface layer from a fabricating ingot or semi-finished wrought product so that surface imperfections will not be worked into the finished product.